 I’ve been relaxing my hair ever since I was about 12 and I have to say I don’t have any horror stories.
 I normally go to a salon and the process usually is followed by a deep conditioner but on numerous occassions my mom will do it with the at home kits.
 My stylists tells me which products to use at home if I need to do a touch up and i dont have the straw hair after effect nor do I get burns/scars.
 By limiting the amount of heat styling done on a regular basis, getting regular trims and using conditioning hair products my hair has remained quite healthy over the years despite the major chemical process that I do no more than 3 times year.
 One thing to mention is that I do not dye my hair which can dramatically increase the amount of damage.

 I know a lot of buzz has been going around about the brazillian straightening treatment or the keratin stuff but from what I have heard is it reduces the effect of humidity on your hair not altering the hairs actual texture which may not make it more manageable.
-I think the trick is to pick a routine with the help of a professional and stick to it and the amount of damage done to your hair will be minimal.posted over 3 years ago
+I think the trick is to pick a routine with the help of a professional and stick to it and the amount of damage done to your hair will be minimal.posted almost 4 years ago

 One of my best friends got her hair chemically straightened last summer.
 She paid quite a substantial amount for it but the results were great and her hair wasn’t damaged at all.
 That being said, she generally really takes care of her hair, trimming it often and doing regular conditioning treatments…